-The National Institute on Drug Abuse (NIDA) reports there are 7.7 million American adults with co-occurring mental health and substance abuse issues.
-Additionally, of the 20.3 million adults in the United States with substance use disorders, 37.9% also have a mental illness.
-What’s more, of the 42.1 million with mental illness, 18.2% also have a co-occurring substance abuse problem.
+The National Institute on Drug Abuse (NIDA) reports there are 7.7 million American adults with co-occurring mental health conditions and substance abuse issues.
+Additionally, of the 20.3 million adults in the United States with substance use disorders, 37.9% also have mental health conditions.
+What’s more, of the 42.1 million with mental illness, 18.2% also have a co-occurring substance use problem.

 A co-occurring disorder, or comorbidity, is when an individual has two or more mental health issues that occur simultaneously or sequentially with one coming after the other.
 Comorbidity is more common than many believe.
 Not only does having more than one mental illness somewhat complicate matters, one problem can actually exacerbate or make the other worse and vice versa.
 However, this is not uncommon.

 NIDA also reports that having a mood disorder puts an individual at twice the risk of developing a drug use issue.
 The reverse is also true, individuals diagnosed with drug use issues are twice as likely to suffer from an underlying mental health disorder.